jbdekker/ddpg-collaboration-and-competition/Report.md

 -   [scores np.save file](models/scores.npy)
 -   [scores plot](models/scores.png)

-The DDPG with experience replay (uniform sampling), batch normalisation & gradient clipping was able to consistently solve the environment in 150-250 episodes.
-The agent whose checkpoint is saved in ``models`` was able to solve the environment in 2009 episodes.
-A plot of the cumulative rewards (score) per training episode is shown below:
+The DDPG with experience replay (uniform sampling), batch normalisation & gradient clipping was able to consistently solve the environment in 1600-1800 episodes.
+The agent whose checkpoint is saved in ``models`` was able to solve the environment in **1719** episodes.
+A plot of the cumulative rewards (score) per training episode is shown below.
+It is clear that the training itself is very unstable & quite slow.
+The variance for the trained agent is very large, also the performance after **~1737** episodes drops donw a bit and settles @ around **+0.25**.

 ![Training progress](models/scores.png)